Onit Documentation

 Where can I use Liquid?

-Before learning Liquid, it’s important to understand where it can be used within an App.
+Before learning Liquid, it’s essential to understand where it can be used within an App.

-Roughly speaking, Liquid can be used anywhere that you want to return a value or perform decision making.
-For example, when creating Conditions, UI Actions, filters, and Field Calculations -- among many other things.
+Roughly speaking, Liquid can be used anywhere you want to return a value or perform decision-making.
+For example, when creating Conditions, UI Actions, filters, and Field Calculations — among many other things.

-When configuring an App, you’ll often see text boxes that have an Editor button in their top-right corner (as seen in the screenshot below).
-This is an indication that you can use Liquid within the text box.
-The Liquid that you insert into a textbox will be executed when your App runs.
+When configuring an App, you’ll often see text boxes with an Editor button in the top-right corner (as in the screenshot below).
+This indicates that you can use Liquid within the text box.
+The Liquid you insert into a textbox will be executed when your App runs.

-The example screenshot below shows how Liquid can be used to build a Condition.
+The screenshot below shows how Liquid can be used to build a condition.

-Clicking the Editor button (shown above) will open the Liquid Editor, which is a tool that helps you build and validate your Liquid.
-This editor also shows you a list of the available variables that you can access and manipulate using Liquid.
+Clicking the Editor button (shown above) will open the Liquid Editor, a tool that helps you build and validate your Liquid.
+This editor also shows you a list of the available variables you can access and manipulate using Liquid.

 Object vs. Tag